garrandall/popular-music-data/tracks/breathe-blu-cantrell-sean-paul.md

 What's that supposed to be about baby?
 Ya'll free up your mind and stop acting crazy
-Sean paul u'll give your the good loving daily
+Sean paul'll give you the good loving daily
 Now you try and pull that got me acting shady

 You say you love, say you love me
-But you’re never there for me, yeah, mmm...hm
+But you’re never there for me, yeah
-You 'll be crying, slowly dying
+You'll be crying, slowly dying
 When I decide to leave, oh, oh

 All we do is make up
 Then break up
-Why don 't we wake up
+Why don't we wake up
 And see

 When love hurts
-It won 't work
+It won't work
 Maybe we need some time alone
 We need to let it breathe

 Breathe
 Breathe
 Breathe

 So what's that supposed to be about baby?
 Ya'll free up your mind and stop acting crazy Reminisce about all the good times daily
 Why you try pull that got me acting crazy

-You 're only lonely when your homie
+You're only lonely when your homie
-Ain 't got a ride or no loot, yeah, uh-huh
+Ain't got a ride or no loot, yeah, uh-huh
 Then comes the drama
-Some other girl is claiming she 's going out with you
+Some other girl is claiming she's going out with you

-Hm...hm

 All we do is make up
 Then break up
-Why don 't we wake up
+Why don't we wake up
 And see

 When love hurts
-It won 't work
+It won't work
 Maybe we need some time alone
 We need to let it breathe

 Breathe
 Breathe
 Breathe
-Breathe (Uh...huh...)
+Breathe
 Breathe

 So what's that supposed to be about baby?
 Ya'll free up your mind and stop actin crazy